Programming as Theory Building: Peter Naur's Essay

 Python: Create Repeating Generators

-Posted on Tue, 09 Feb 2016 in Python • Tagged with python, generators, itertools, decorators, yield
+Posted on Tue, 09 Feb 2016 in Programación • Tagged with generadores, itertools, decoradores, yield

 Techniques in Python to create generators that can be iterated multiple times, overcoming the "one-shot" limitation of standard generators